ChutiponTri/ICT720-Project/README.md

 - Energy Efficiency – Reduces electricity consumption by turning off unused appliances.
 - Caregiver Assistance – Allows remote monitoring to ensure user well-being.
 - Data-Driven Insights – Tracks long-term activity patterns to help in health analysis.

+## Future Enhancements and AI Integration
+1. AI-Based Motion Pattern Analysis (Machine Learning - ML)
+    - Use ML models (LSTM, CNN, or Random Forest) to analyze motion data.
+    - Detect changes in movement behavior that may indicate fatigue or health risks.
+2. AI-Based Fall Detection (Computer Vision + Sensor Fusion)
+    - Use motion sensors and camera data to detect falls.
+    - Send an emergency alert to caregivers if a fall is detected.
+3. AI for Smart Appliance Optimization (Reinforcement Learning - RL)
+    - Use Reinforcement Learning to predict and optimize appliance activation based on user behavior.
+4. AI-Powered Voice Assistant (NLP Integration)
+    - Implement voice commands to control appliances (e.g., "Turn on the lights").
+    - Use chatbots for caregivers to ask for real-time user activity updates.
+5. Edge AI for Proximity Detection Optimization
+    - Train an AI model to enhance Bluetooth-based proximity detection, reducing false activations.